-- 16. We enable providers to exclude specific groups of students from the target population and from being contacted by Ipsos MORI.
-These groups are: - a.
-Students who are deceased. - b.
-Students with serious health difficulties (including mental health difficulties), such that seeking a response may be distressing for the. - c.
-Students who, having been informed that their contact details will be passed onto the survey agency (Ipsos MORI) for the purposes of the NSS, state that they do not wish to be contacted (students will also be able to opt out during the survey process).

-- 17. Students in groups b and c will still be able to complete the survey if they wish, through the survey website.2 - 18.
+- b.
+Students with serious health difficulties (including mental health difficulties), such that seeking a response may be distressing for them. - c.
+Students who, having been informed that their contact details will be passed onto the survey agency (Ipsos) for the purposes of the NSS, state that they do not wish to be contacted (students will also be able to opt out during the survey process). - 18.
+Students in groups b and c will still be able to complete the survey if they wish, through the survey website. - 19.
 These are the only grounds on which students may be excluded from the target population.
 Providers should code these students on their sample submission as category 'C' and providers should not provide contact details for these students.
-More information on the process is in the NSS 2022 setup guidance provided by Ipsos MORI. - 19.
-If the provider feels that the target population does not accurately reflect the students currently in the final year of eligible courses, then it should engage with the additions and removals process as outlined in paragraphs 13 to 14.
-Reasons for differences will usually be due to changes in the student's circumstances such as taking a year out or retaking a year. - 20.
+More information on the process is in the NSS 2022 set-up guidance provided by Ipsos. - 20.
+If the provider feels that the target population does not accurately reflect the students currently in the final year of eligible courses, then it should engage with the additions and removals process as outlined in paragraphs 13 to 15.
+Reasons for differences will usually be due to changes in the student's circumstances such as taking a year out or retaking a year. - 21.
 If a college identifies an error in the target list and wishes to remove students, the college will need to explain to the DfE the nature of the error, identify the students affected, and explain how it will ensure the error does not occur again.
-DfE will then decide whether these students should be removed from the target list.
-This may result in a requirement to amend the underlying student data. - 21.
-To enable DfE to monitor exclusions and verify their consistent application, colleges should retain evidence to support them.
+The DfE will then decide whether these students should be removed from the target list.
+This may result in a requirement to amend the underlying student data. - 22.
+To enable the DfE to monitor exclusions and verify their consistent application, colleges should retain evidence to support them.
 Where a student asks that their details are not passed on, we will expect providers to retain evidence of this request.
-If the number of such requests at any college is so high as to affect our ability to conduct the survey successfully, we will discuss this with the provider. - 22.
-Students should not be removed from the student data file supplied by Ipsos MORI even when their contact details are not supplied. - 23.
+If the number of such requests at any college is so high as to affect our ability to conduct the survey successfully, we will discuss this with the provider. - 23.
+Students should not be removed from the student data file supplied by Ipsos even when their contact details are not supplied. - 24.
 Although some students may withdraw in their final year, they will have had significant interaction with the provider, so their opinions are valuable and should be included.